Sigma Mu Sigma: Recent history

 The merger with Sigma Alpha Chi put the fraternity on more solid footing during the 1950s and into the 1960s.
 This led to the establishment of eight additional chapters.
 Sigma Mu Sigma marketed itself as a service fraternity from this point, allowing participation by men already active in another social fraternity.
 However, anti-establishment attitudes on college campuses of the late 1960s began to put pressure on most college fraternities.

-This was especially true for ΣΜΣ, which had long been linked with socially conservative ideals and the Freemasons.
-As Baird's explained, "The purpose of the fraternity is to foster the indoctrination of the college men of America with the traditions of their American heritage" By the early 1970s, this message wasn't as marketable as hoped.
+This was especially true for Sigma Mu Sigma, which had long been linked with socially conservative ideals and the Freemasons.
+As Baird's Manual explained, "The purpose of the fraternity is to foster the indoctrination of the college men of America with the traditions of their American heritage" By the early 1970s, this message wasn't as marketable as hoped.
 At this juncture, many of its chapters began to close or move to other nationals.
 The Alpha chapter at Tri-State joined Acacia, the largest of the Masonic-influenced fraternities.
 The Lambda chapter at Elon College joined Kappa Sigma.
 Other chapters would close, and the Sigma chapter was removed from campus by the administration of Lynchburg College.

 Coed evolution

 Under the pressure of these changes, the fraternity took on a new direction.
 When reestablished in 1984 with the assistance of the Tau chapter at Virginia Tech, the Sigma chapter at Lynchburg College became coed.
 Sigma Mu Sigma Fraternity remained focused on service, and it allowed both male students to be members as well as female students, known as sisters.
+Its national headquarters was based in Fairfax, Virginia.

-The Sigma chapter remained the only chapter of ΣΜΣ until 1989 when they began working to start the Chi chapter at the College of William and Mary.
+The Sigma chapter was the only Sigma Mu Sigma chapter until 1989 when it began working to establish the Chi chapter at the College of William and Mary.
 Chi chapter was chartered in November 1990.
-However, the campus administration formed the Sigma chapter to return to a single-sex, all-male fraternity in 1992.
-By 2016, the Sigma chapter had gone dormant.
+Campus administration forced the Sigma chapter to become an all-male chapter in 1992.
+Mu, Omicron, Pi, and Tau were also reactivated in the 2000s.
+By 2016, the last active chapter, Sigma, had gone inactive.

+Symbols

+The fraternity's colors were azure and gold.
+Its flower was the Egyptian lotus.
+Its symbols were the lamp, the all seeing eye, an open book, and clasped hands.

 Chapters

 Following are the historic chapters of Sigma Mu Sigma.
-The original fraternity roll of ΣΜΣ included chapters Alpha through Iota.
-It was re-established by Alpha (Second) which operated as a local under the ΣΜΣ name for twelve years, until the addition of several Sigma Alpha Chi chapters and a second period of moderate growth that lasted until the national was dissipated in the mid-1960s, leaving several surviving locals.
-A third iteration of the fraternity with a co-ed model was attempted by the surviving Sigma chapter, now dormant.
+The original fraternity roll included chapters Alpha through Iota.
+It was re-established by Alpha (Second) which operated as a local under the Sigma Mu Sigma name for twelve years, until the addition of several Sigma Alpha Chi chapters and a second period of moderate growth that lasted until the national was dissipated in the mid-1960s, leaving several surviving locals.
+A third iteration of the fraternity with a co-ed model was attempted by the surviving Sigma chapter, now defunct.